Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 Animations allow us to convey physically believable motion in our interface.
 React native provides two complementary animation systems:
 	- `Animated`: for granular and interactive control of specific values.
 It's designed to express a wide variety of interesting animation and interation patterns in a very performant way. `Animated`exports six animatable components types: `View` `Text` `Image` `ScrollView` `Flatlist` and `SectionList`, but we can create our own using `Animated.createAnimatedComponent()`
 	- `LayoutAnimation`: allow us to globally configure `create` and `update` animations that will be used for all views in the next render/layout cycle.
 It is useful for doing `Flexbox` layout updates.

+### Wed 26th, August 2020 *React.- **Introducing Hooks***
+Hooks are the new addition i React 16.8.
+With this new feature we can use *States* without writing a `Class`, hooks are also available in React Native since the 0.59 version.
+Hooks solve a wide variety of seemingly  unconnected problems in React:
+	- Hard to reuse stateful logic between components: React doesn't offer a way to "attach" reusable behavior to component
+	- Complex components become hard to understand: We’ve often had to maintain components that started out simple but grew into an unmanageable mess of stateful logic and side effect
+	- Classes confuse both people and machines: classes can be a large barrier to learning React.
+You have to understand how `this` works in JavaScript